Shared 14 times

-If we are to be effective and balanced teachers of God’s Word, we must recognize that our doctrines have various levels of authority.
+If we are to be effective and balanced teachers of God’s Word and leaders of God’s people, we must recognize that our doctrines and practices have various levels of authority.

-Jesus said there are certain doctrinal matters that are “more important” than others:
+Jesus said there are certain matters that are “more important” than others:

-By implication, this means there are some doctrinal matters that are “less important.”
-We must realize that our doctrines have varying degrees of significance and of authority.
-They are not all equally important (although, of course, nothing in the Bible is unimportant).
+By implication, this means there are some matters that are “less important.”
+Our doctrines and practices have varying degrees of significance and of authority.
+They are not all of absolute importance and authority (although, of course, nothing in the Bible is unimportant).

-Vital doctrines that are clearly taught in the Scripture – such as the deity of Christ, the substitutionary blood atonement, Jesus’ virgin birth and bodily resurrection, justification by faith alone, the inerrancy of Scripture, the triunity of the Godhead, etc. – must never be compromised.
-These are the doctrines for which you should be prepared to die and which you should defend even if it means causing division in the local church.
+Vital matters that are clearly taught in the Scripture – such as the deity of Christ, the substitutionary blood atonement, Jesus’ virgin birth and bodily resurrection, justification by faith alone, the inerrancy of Scripture, the triunity of the Godhead, etc. – must never be compromised.
+These are the things for which you should be prepared to die and which you should defend even if it means causing division in the church.

-The following graphic shows the relationship between a particular doctrine’s importance and clarity and its subsequent authority.
+The following graphic shows the relationship between a particular matter’s importance and clarity and its subsequent authority.

-As the importance and clarity of the doctrine increases, its authority increases.
-However, if a doctrine is relatively less important or clear, then its authority decreases.
+As the importance and clarity of the doctrine or practice increases, its authority increases.
+However, if a matter is relatively less important or clear, then its authority decreases.

-Level 1: Direct statements in Scripture.
-To the extent that our doctrines are built on direct statements and not on interpretations of Scripture, they have the highest level of authority.
+Level 1: Absolutes.
+To the extent that our doctrines and practices are built on direct statements and not on interpretations of Scripture, they have the highest level of authority.
 They are the direct, clear Word of God.
-There is no element of human interpretation involved.
+There is little element of human interpretation involved.
 For example, the fact that Jesus is God is directly stated many times in the Bible: